 - Payment released by VA to credit student account = 15-20 days from the date the VA releases the funds to MU

-You (student) are encouraged to apply for financial aid, if you would like to be considered for other resources along with your Veterans Benefits:
+Students are encouraged to apply for financial aid, if you would like to be considered for other financial resources to go along with your Veterans Benefits:

 - Be sure to list Methodist University on the FAFSA.
 Methodist University’s federal school code is 00294600.